lacion/shopping-cart/README.md

 ![Release](https://github.com/2wce/paystack-shopping/actions/workflows/release.yml/badge.svg)

+## Current Issue.

+- End to end tests won't run on the CI due to unforeseen issues with the database provider I had in mind.
+As a result, I had to exclude the e2e test when running the tests.
+This is a temporary solution until I can figure out a better way to run the e2e tests.
+A possible fix is to use a different database provider but I haven't had the time to do that yet.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.